wp-plugins/shopinpic/readme.txt

 == Description ==

 This plugin is a wrapper over the SHOPINPIC.COM web service.
 Service allow a blog editors mark up a post images with interactive areas.
 Eeach area is highly customizable to fit your design.
 Check out a DEMO page at the http://www.shopinpic.com/demo/.
+Your content will be understand better or you can you it in "native advertizing" approach.

 Take a note, plugin will access shopinpic.com servers for imagemapping, store and retrieve data.
 To use a plugin you will need an API key, which your can get easily at http://shopinpic.com/getapikey/

+Whitelabel using of the service is not free of charge.

 == Installation ==
 1. Upload the folder shopinpic to the directory /wp-content/plugins/.